sligara7/dnd_creator/SERVICE_GAPS.md

 ✓ Implementation & Operational Guides (Completed 2025-09-07)

 Note: Service has extensive test coverage with performance baselines established

+⚠️ MIGRATION REQUIRED: Current internal database must be migrated to use character_db in the storage service to comply with ARCHITECTURE.json

 Note: API Documentation completion includes:
 - Complete OpenAPI 3.0 specification